lynn-w-b/egg-hunt-repository/README.md

 -- a broken egg, the card is left image side up.
 The player loses one egg from the counter;
 -- a chicken, the card is left image side up.
 Nothing happens to the counter;
 -- a basket, the card is left image side up.
 Nothing happens to the counter.
-Once the player reaches 5 eggs or the clock reaches 0, the game is over.
+Once the player reaches 5 eggs or the countdown reaches 0, the game is over.
 The player either wins if he has collected 5 eggs or loses if not.
 - Win/Lose pages
 Display winning/losing messages plus image.
-Link button to restart game page and start clock counting down from 60 seconds.
+Link button to restart game page and start countdown from 60 seconds.

 ## Backlog
 - Remove cards from board once have been turned over.
 - Basket cards - egg cards can only be collected if a basket card is overturned.
 Egg cards stay overturned and are not counted until this happens.
 - Chicken cards - collect all overturned egg cards if clicked.
-The removed from board.
+They are removed from board.
 - Introduce two players to game - game is over once all cards have been overturned.
 Winner is player who has collected most eggs.

 ## Data structure